 - Assess the impact of change

 With good governance, you can trust your metadata is accurate.
 And if your metadata is accurate, your data will be accurate too.

-Collaboration allows a team of people, in different locations, to work together more easily.
+Collaboration allows a team of people, regardless of their role or location, to work together easily.
 For example, a group of people with different roles maintaining a set of global standards need to be able to collaborate on those standards without worrying about poor document control or complex approvals processes.

-A metadata repository should be at the center of your organization.
-It should work with other systems and databases to make it more efficient and to increase data quality.
+A metadata repository should be at the centre of your clinical trial build.
+It should work with other systems and databases to make your whole organization more efficient and increase data quality.

-A clinical metadata repository with EDC integration lets you fully design your CRFs, including complex behavior like edit checks and conditions.
+A clinical metadata repository with EDC integration lets you fully design your Case Report Forms (CRFs), including complex tasks like edit checks and conditions.
 You can see what your forms look like upfront, before you upload it to the EDC.
-You can carry out a simple review and approval process.
-And you can generate specifications for review outside the system.
-Once you’re happy with your CRFs you can automatically build your EDC system, which saves time and money by removing manual interpretation of your specs.
-Overall your studies will be higher quality and more consistent!
-Find more about automation and working with CRFs.
+You can carry out a simple review and approval process and you can generate specifications for review outside the system.
+Once you’re happy with your CRFs, you can automatically build your EDC system, which saves time and money by removing manual interpretation of your specs.
+Overall, your studies will be higher quality and more consistent.

-Consider also whether you need your systems to be able to pull metadata from your chosen metadata repository.
-And push data to it.
-If your MDR has an API, your other systems can talk to it and make it the central hub for knowledge in your organization.
+You should also consider whether you need other systems to be able to pull metadata from your chosen metadata repository, and push data to it.
+If your metadata repository has an API, your other systems can talk to it and make it the central hub for knowledge in your organization.

 How do you implement a clinical metadata repository?

 We’ve explored the different functionalities of a clinical metadata repository, and how some added functionality can elevate your clinical trials and make them far more efficient.
 We’ve shown you that, by leveraging the power of a centralized clinical metadata repository, you can improve your internal processes, build faster, more efficient clinical studies, and accelerate the delivery of new treatments to market.